List of Coronation Street characters introduced in 2009: PC Brody

 PC Brody is a policeman who made several visits to the street.
-He first appeared in December 2009 in which John Stape was questioned over supposedly trying to assault former kidnap victim Rosie Webster, although he was released when it turned out Rosie lied.
+He first appeared in December 2009 in which John Stape (Graeme Hawley) was questioned over supposedly trying to assault former kidnap victim Rosie Webster (Helen Flanagan), although he was released when it turned out Rosie lied.
 He returned in September 2010 when looking into Gary Windass' assault on someone when out drinking, although Gary got released due to lack of evidence.
+Upon his original stint, between 2009-2010, he was simply credited as Police Constable.